Foster Parent Rights and the Appeal Process in Washington State

 The right to information about the child.
 Before or at the time of placement, DCYF must provide you with all "known" information about the child's medical history, behavioral history, and educational background.
 For children who have been in care for 90 days or more, DCYF must give you all available mental and physical health records.
 This is not a courtesy — it is a statutory requirement.
 If you receive a child and the caseworker cannot answer basic questions about medications, diagnosis history, or known behavioral patterns, cite this right explicitly and follow up in writing.

-The right to notice of hearings.
-You must be notified of all dependency hearings involving a child in your care.
-You have the right to attend and to provide the court with information about the child's current well-being.
+The right to be heard at hearings.
+You have the right to attend dependency hearings involving a child in your care and to provide the court with information about the child's current well-being.
 This can be done as a written report submitted to the court or as verbal testimony.
 The court is not required to act on your input, but you have the right to be heard.

-The right to participate in case planning.
+Participation in case planning.
 Foster parents are recognized as members of the child welfare team.
-You have the right to provide input on the case plan and to be consulted on decisions that affect the child in your care.
-In practice, this means your caseworker should be communicating with you about significant case developments, not informing you after decisions have already been made.
+You can provide input on the case plan and should be consulted on decisions that affect the child in your care.
+In practice, this means your caseworker should communicate with you about significant case developments, not inform you only after decisions have already been made.

 Understanding the Corrective Action Process